Mortgage Calculator

 Rate Lock Strategy

-Once you find a favorable rate, ask your lender about locking it in.
-Rate locks typically last 30-60 days.
-In rising-rate environments, a rate lock protects you from increases between application and closing.
-Some lenders offer "float-down" provisions that let you benefit if rates drop during the lock period.
+Once you find a competitive rate, ask your lender about locking it and what happens if closing is delayed.
+In volatile markets, a rate lock can protect you between application and closing.
+Some lenders may also offer a float-down feature, which can matter if rates drop during the lock period.

 United Kingdom